Anime has some of the most devoted fans of any industry.

 Lelouch, the MC, wants revenge against the Britannian empire.
 In the plot they enslave the Japanese and rename Japan “area 11”.

-By luck Lelouch comes across the power of Geass, and that’s where the
+By luck Lelouch comes across the power of Geass, and that’s where the anime starts to build into the masterpiece it is.

 17. Re:Zero – Starting Life In Another World